Marcoj776/ShopifyApp/README.md

 Then grant access to products and customer scopes

+## Question 1
+1) Discount a product via the "compare at price"

+2) visit the product's page in the online store

+## Question 2
+1) go to my app's page

+2) click the "fetch" button and the data will appear in the table

+## Question 3
-5) to trigger the webhook, go to a product in the inventory, and update any of a product's data
+1) go to a product in teh inventory

+2) edit some of the data

+3) the PRODUCT_UPDATE data should appear in your terminal